If you have a limited liability company (“LLC”) in Texas, you might be wondering how to remove a member from an LLC.

 Get an Attorney’s Help

-Just like filing an LLC, the process for how to remove a member from an LLC in Texas can be quite technical.
+Just like filing an LLC, the process for how to remove someone from an LLC in Texas can be quite technical.
 It’s a good idea to get an experienced attorney’s help, not just to review the LLC’s documents, but also to complete the ownership change.

 The Curley Law Firm can help with your Texas LLC change of ownership or answer any questions that you may have.
 Contact our office conveniently located in The Heights today.